Kalabasa/leanrada.com/src/pages/works/hypertangram.md

 I ended up with a logical approach, using [boolean operations on polygons](https://en.wikipedia.org/wiki/Boolean_operations_on_polygons), in order to implement the win condition.

-*Note to self: Don't mix geometric operations and floating point numbers.
+*Note to self: Don’t mix geometric operations and floating point numbers.
 They are oil and water.*

 Aside from design & programming, I also created the music and graphics myself.
 For the look, I wanted it minimal with a physical feel. *Abstract, yet tangible*.